China says proactive fiscal policy does not mean opening floodgate of stimulus

 China will not allow new hidden debt and strictly forbids illegal financing guarantee offered by local governments, said finance minister Liu Kun at a news conference on the sidelines of an annual parliamentary meeting in Beijing.

-Policymakers are ramping up support for the economy after growth last year cooled to a 28-year low, but analysts do not expect activity to stabilize until around mid-year.
+Policymakers are ramping up support for the economy after growth last year cooled to a 28-year low, but analysts do not expect activity to stabilise until around mid-year.
+(Reporting by Yawen Chen and Ryan Woo; Editing by Kim Coghill)